davepinch/pinchy.cc/content/topics/people/a/ada-lovelace/timeline/1822/Ada_Lovelace_child_portrait_Somerville_College.jpg.md

 ---
-title: "Portrait of Ada Byron, later to be known as Ada Lovelace (1815-1852) (commons.wikimedia.org)" age of ada: about 7 years old
+title: "Portrait of Ada Byron, later to be known as Ada Lovelace (1815-1852) (Wikimedia Commons)" age of ada: about 7 years old
 artist: Alfred d'Orsay
 description: "Portrait of Ada Byron, later to be known as Ada Lovelace (1815-1852).
 Oil on canvas, laid on board.
 Artist: Comte d'Orsay (1801-1852).
 Portrait presently held in the library of Somerville College, Oxford."